 Use any opportunity to practise speaking Russian!
-Set aside time once a week to chat/ send messages to your friends in Russian.
+Set aside time once a week to text/ chat to your friends in Russian.

+Take part in the weekly 'zoom' Russian speaking sessions.
+Read your speaking questions aloud.
 Record yourself saying a Russian paragraph or text.